 The most effective customer testimonials will do more than copy a quick quote – they’ll have photos, names, and job titles to bring that customer to life.
 That will help your site visitors see themselves in your customers, which brings them one step closer to becoming just that!

-Step 4: Create a simple form to collect information
+Step 4: Create a simple form on your lead gen landing page to collect information

 The form where you collect your potential leads’ information is perhaps the most important piece of your lead generation landing page.
 This is where, if you’ve followed our guide so far, your site visitors will enter their info for you.
 But just because they’re ready to share that info, it doesn’t mean you can’t still lose them!